 Jesse attended American University in Washington DC and earned her degree in Environmental Studies.
 She has been teaching environmental education for many years to students all over Massachusetts and Rhode Island.
 Jesse feels strongly about sharing her passion for the outdoors in the hopes of inspiring future generations to care for and appreciate the natural world.
 Jesse enjoys exploring new places, hiking and running!
 Jesse can be reached at: email@example.com.

-Melissa Roberts, Program Manager/Lead Teacher
+Melissa Roberts, Assistant Program Director/Lead Teacher

 Sara Feit, Manager of Operations/Lead Teacher